MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/public-folders/cannot-delete-public-folder.md

 ## Symptoms

-When a user who has appropriate permissions tries to delete a public folder from a Microsoft Outlook client, they receive one of the following error messages:
+When you try to delete a public folder from a Microsoft Outlook client, you receive one of the following error messages even if you have appropriate permissions:

 - **In Outlook for Windows**
     > Cannot delete this folder.
 Right-click the folder, and then click Properties to check your permissions for this folder.
 See the folder owner or administrator to change your permissions.
 Some items cannot be deleted.
 They were either moved or already deleted, or access was denied.